Skip to content

 NOI represents the anticipated net profit from an investment property, usually done annually.
 NOI gives you an estimate of how far your investment can go in terms of profitability.

 NOI is calculated by subtracting operating expenses from a property’s potential gross income, emphasizing profitability from operations alone.
 It excludes debt service payments, reflecting earnings before financing and tax expenses.
-The calculation of Net Operating Income (NOI) is key to the income capitalization method of property valuation, which estimates property value based on its income-generating potential.
+The calculation of Net Operating Income (NOI) is a useful tool for income capitalization method of property valuation, which estimates property value based on its income-generating potential.

 Lease agreements, such as Triple Net Leases (NNN), affect NOI by shifting costs to the tenant, like: